dwavesystems/dwave-networkx/README.rst

 Python language package for exploration and analysis of networks and network algorithms---for users of D-Wave quantum computers.
-It provides tools for working with Quantum Processing Unit (QPU) topology graphs, such as the Pegasus used on the Advantage system, and implementations of graph-theory algorithms on D-Wave quantum computers and other binary quadratic model samplers.
+It provides tools for working with Quantum Processing Unit (QPU) topology graphs, such as the Pegasus used on the Advantage\ |TM| system, and implementations of graph-theory algorithms on D-Wave quantum computers and other binary quadratic model samplers.

+.. |TM| replace:: :sup:`TM`

-This example generates a Pegasus graph of the size used by the Advantage.
+This example generates a Pegasus graph of the size used by Advantage QPUs.

 .. code: python